Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
 # 2.9.7
 🐞 Fixing some bugs
-Thanks to user feedback, Perplexity Search export is no longer duplicated, Pages title is now correctly exported and exported titles are shortened again.
+Thanks to user feedback, Perplexity Search export is no longer duplicated, Perplexity Pages titles are now correctly exported and exported titles are shortened again.
 Enjoy!

 A few days ago, in v2.9.6: